chroline/well_app/README.md

 # 🌟 Spread the word!

-If you want to say thank you or/and support active development of the Well app:
+If you want to say thank you and/or support active development of the Well app:

 - Add a GitHub Star to the project!
-- Tweet about project on your Twitter!
+- Tweet about the project on your Twitter!
   - Tag [@colegawin_](https://twitter.com/colegawin_) and/or `#thewellapp`
 - Leave us a review [on the iOS App Store](https://apps.apple.com/us/app/well-reboot-your-mindset/id1573357406)!